 This paper develops an artificial neural network (ANN) model to forecast the optimum level of raw materials inventory as a function of product demand, manufacturing lead-time, supplier reliability, material holding cost, and material cost.
 The model selects a feed-forward back-propagation ANN with twelve hidden neurons as the optimum network.
 We test the model with pharmaceutical company data.
 The results show that the model can be useful to forecast raw material inventory level in response to different parameters.
 We also compare the model with fuzzy inference system (FIS) and simple economic order quantity (EOQ).
 It can be seen that ANN model outperforms others.
 Overall, the model can be applied for forecasting of raw materials inventory for any manufacturing enterprise in a competitive business environment.

-Paul, SK & Azeem, A 2011, 'An artificial neural network model for optimization of finished goods inventory', International Journal of Industrial Engineering Computations, vol. 2, no. 2, pp. 431-438.View/Download from: UTS OPUS or Publisher's site
+Paul, SK & Azeem, A 2011, 'An artificial neural network model for optimization of finished goods inventory', International Journal of Industrial Engineering Computations, vol. 2, no. 2, pp. 431-438.View/Download from: Publisher's site

 In this paper, an artificial neural network (ANN) model is developed to determine the optimum level of finished goods inventory as a function of product demand, setup, holding, and material costs.
 The model selects a feed-forward back-propagation ANN with four inputs, ten hidden neurons and one output as the optimum network.
 The model is tested with a manufacturing industry data and the results indicate that the model can be used to forecast finished goods inventory level in response to the model parameters.
 Overall, the model can be applied for optimization of finished goods inventory for any manufacturing enterprise in a competitive business environment. © 2011Growing Science Ltd. All rights reserved.